Bits-Please-CS463-UND/SparkPlug/README.md

 6. Install PHP vendor files with `composer install`
     - This step may fail if the `zip` extension is not enabled in `php.ini`.
 7. Install TS vendor files with `npm install`
-8. Create database with `php bin/console doctrine:database:create`
-9. Create schema with `php bin/console doctrine:schema:update --force`
+8. Create schema with `php bin/console doctrine:schema:update --force`
-10. Compile TS & SCSS with `npm run build`
+9. Compile TS & SCSS with `npm run build`
     - During active development, it may be preferable to run `npm run watch`, which will stay running and rebuild source files while you edit TypeScript or SCSS files.
-11. Serve with `symfony serve`
+10. Serve with `symfony serve`

 ## Dependencies / Thanks